Frequently Asked Questions

 What does Radio Creme Brulee provide that terrestrial broadcast stations do not?

 We believe in a musical meritocracy.
 Sadly, since 1996, there has been a rather rampant phenomenon of “pay for radio play” in the radio industry.
 This basically means that a large share of newer artists need their record label to pay the big 4 radio companies large sums of money in order for their artist’s song to get played.
-In addition to this being a highly illegal practice, it undermines the ability of many great artists to get their music out into the world to a larger audience as opposed to a nice audience.
+In addition to this being a highly illegal practice, it undermines the ability of many great artists to get their music out into the world to a larger audience as opposed to a niche audience.
 Our variety within the pop sphere is large and we feature a LOT of music from Europe.
 Contrary to popular belief, Adele is NOT the only British solo artist worth listening to from modern music (although she is pretty amazing!).
 We also play a lot of new material from artists that rose to prominence in yesteryear provided the new material compares to the material that made these artists famous.
 We do have a quality benchmark.
-We do play new music by older artists simply because of a sense of loyalty to that artist or band.
+We do NOT play new music by older artists simply because of a sense of loyalty to that artist or band.